Last updated October 2015

-Relations between the Democratic Republic of Timor-Leste and Germany are cordial and untroubled.
-Since the UN Transitional Administration of 1999, East Timor has received extensive assistance from Germany for nation-building.
-After achieving national independence on 20 May 2002, East Timor was recognized by Germany under international law and diplomatic relations were established.
+Relations between Timor-Leste and Germany are cordial and untroubled.
+Since the UN Transitional Administration of 1999, Timor-Leste has received extensive assistance from Germany for nation-building.
+After achieving national independence on 20 May 2002, Timor-Leste was recognised by Germany under international law.

-Timor-Leste’s former President Ramos-Horta has been a regular guest in Germany since November 2002, his most recent visit being in September 2012.
+Timor-Leste’s former President Ramos-Horta has been a regular guest in Germany since November 2002.
 Then Foreign Minister da Costa visited Berlin in April 2012.
-In 2004, then President and current Prime Minister Xanana Gusmão paid his first visit to Germany at the invitation of the German Federal Government.
-Then Federal Foreign Minister Fischer visited Dili in 2005 (the first foreign minister of an EU country to do so following independence).
+In 2004, then President and later Prime Minister Xanana Gusmão paid his first visit to Germany at the invitation of the Federal Government.
+Then Federal Foreign Minister Fischer visited Dili in 2005, the first foreign minister of an EU country to do so following independence.

-At the intergovernmental talks between Germany and Timor-Leste held in Dili in November 2011, Germany pledged EUR 4.5 million in Technical Cooperation, i.e. for consulting services, and EUR 6 million in Financial Cooperation.
-That brings the total volume of German commitments so far to more than EUR 50 million.
+At the intergovernmental talks between Germany and Timor-Leste held in Dili in 2013, Germany pledged EUR 7 million in Technical Cooperation, i.e. for consulting services, and EUR 7.8 million in Financial Cooperation, bringing the total volume of German commitments so far to more than EUR 50 million.
 Bilateral government development cooperation is currently pursuing the above-mentioned goals by implementing various measures including those listed below.

 The Rural Development Programme (RDP) is helping to improve food security for the rural population through a sustainable increase in agricultural production.
 This is to be achieved by improving the services of the National Directorate of Agriculture and Community Development.
 Phase IV of the RDP, which began in 2012, is being largely supported by the European Union and co-funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and a Portuguese institution have been tasked with its implementation.

 Building transport infrastructure to connect rural regions with the country’s capital and coastal areas is one of the major challenges facing Timor-Leste and an essential prerequisite for its future development.
-Cooperation in the maritime transport sector began with the establishment of a ferry connection between the capital Dili, Atauro Island and the coast of Oecussi, a Timorese enclave of the western side of Timor Island surrounded by Indonesian territory.
-The German-funded passenger and freight ferry Berlin Nakroma is so far the country’s only domestic maritime connection.
-Cooperation in this area also covers ship maintenance and repair facilities, including the required training, and the creation of an institutional framework for maritime legislation and the observance of international maritime transport standards.
-Initial preparations have already been made to establish a ferry connection with the country’s south coast.
+Cooperation in the maritime transport sector began with the establishment of a ferry connection between the capital Dili, Atauro Island and Oecusse District, a Timorese enclave of the western side of Timor Island surrounded by Indonesian territory.
+The German-funded passenger and freight ferry Berlin Nakroma is so far the country’s principal and most affordable domestic maritime connection.
+Cooperation in this area also covers training seaman and creating an institutional framework for maritime legislation and the observance of international maritime transport standards.
+Initial preparations have already been made to establish another ferry connection on the country’s north coast.

-Six experts seconded by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) are currently engaged in projects in the country.
-In addition, there are three Integrated Experts from Germany working directly for government ministries and other authorities in Timor-Leste as well as 63 local staff.
+Twelve experts seconded by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and a development worker are currently engaged in projects in the country.
+In addition, there are five Integrated Experts from Germany working directly for government ministries and other authorities in Timor-Leste as well as 63 local staff.

-German government engagement in the country – in some cases supported by Federal Government funding – is complemented by the work of church-affiliated organizations, Germany’s political foundations and other non-governmental organisations to the priority area of cooperation.
+German government engagement in the country – in some cases supported by Federal Government funding – is complemented by the contributions of church-affiliated organisations, Germany’s political foundations and other non-governmental organisations to the priority area of cooperation.

 In view of the poor training conditions for many of Timor-Leste’s journalists, since 2007 Germany has invited several of them to attend further-education seminars in Germany and Indonesia conducted by the German broadcaster Deutsche Welle and the GIZ.